The Daily Dementia

 Few of us cope well with being wrong.
 If we are the sort of person who has never liked discussing negatives, preferring to move on and think like a positive Pollyanna, then we are even more likely to argue that everything is fine.

-Denial in dementia is part psychological - a defence against the terrifying idea that something is fundamentally wrong - and then it can be part neurological.
-The medical term is anosognosia, a loss of awareness caused by brain changes themselves.
+Denial in dementia may be part psychological - a defence against the terrifying idea that something is fundamentally wrong - and part neurological.
+The medical term is anosognosia, a loss of awareness caused by brain changes.

-At first, Milly’s denial was an act of self-preservation: she was anxious, ashamed, trying to push the fear aside.
+At first, Milly’s denial was an act of self-preservation.
+She was anxious, ashamed and trying to push the fear aside.
 Later, as the disease progressed, denial was no longer choice or defence, just a symptom.
 When she said she’d already eaten, she really thought she had.
 When I suggested some fresh air?
-“Don’t be ridiculous - I’ve only just come in!
+“Don’t be ridiculous - I’ve only just come in!”

 Memory Loss: Less Scary Than It Seems

-It may seem odd, but memory loss has turned out to be the least of our worries.
-Once I stopped resisting it, a strange, gentle freedom emerged in the forgetting - a freedom that quietly reshaped both our lives and our connection.
+Once I stopped resisting her memory loss and focussed on her fear and embarrassment, a strange, gentle freedom emerged - one that quietly reshaped both our lives and our connection.

-Milly seemed to let go of life’s constant pressures: guilt, worries, the endless striving to keep up appearances, to not ‘let the side down.’
+Milly seemed to let go of life’s constant pressures: guilt, worries, the endless striving to keep up appearances.
 Bit by bit, those burdens faded.
-As long as I managed her finances, social obligations, and the practical weight of her days, she forgot the harder, more challenging parts of herself.
-In that forgetting, I glimpsed the mother I had always known existed but hadn’t seen as often as I needed or would have liked.
-The sharp corners softened, tension dissolved, fear ebbed away, and she became lighter, brighter, and so much fun.
+As long as I managed her finances, social obligations, and practical daily tasks, she forgot the harder, more challenging parts of herself.
+In that forgetting, I glimpsed the mother I had always known existed but hadn’t seen as often as I needed.
+The sharp corners softened, tension dissolved, fear ebbed, and she became lighter, brighter, and so much fun.

 I learned that what’s forgotten doesn’t matter as much as how I respond.